1. HOME(日本語)

 Development of an innovative concept car utilizing our new material "Shinayaka polymer"

-This announcement is the result of efforts made by Toray Carbon Magic Co., Ltd. (hereinafter referred to as Toray Carbon Magic) as part of the 'Realizing Ultra-thin and Flexible Tough "Shinayaka polymers"' (Kohzo Ito Program Manager, hereinafter referred to as "the Program"), one of the projects of the Impulsing Paradigm Change through Disruptive Technologies (ImPACT) Program led by the Cabinet Office Council for Science, Technology and Innovation.
+This is the result of efforts made by Toray Carbon Magic Co., Ltd. (hereinafter referred to as Toray Carbon Magic) as part of the program "Realizing Ultra-thin and Flexible Tough 'Shinayaka polymer’” (hereinafter referred to as "the Program“, led by Program Manager Kohzo Ito), one of the projects of the Impulsing Paradigm Change through Disruptive Technologies (ImPACT) Program led by the Cabinet Office Council for Science, Technology and Innovation.

 Transport equipment such as cars are in the process of evolving through motorization and improvement in safety, resulting in increased weight, and now the weight reduction of component parts and mainly the body has become an urgent and critical proposition.